-In this, the third installment from Trelleborg’s Jonas Olsson, we provide insights and ideas, straight from a master of the arts of procurement, to help you better navigate your next engagement with a modern procurement team:
+In this short article, we provide insights and ideas, straight from a master of the arts of procurement, Jonas Olsson, to help you better navigate your next engagement with a modern procurement team:

 - Be sticky.
 You should always try to get your product or service specified by R&D or the main users.
 Then you cannot be easily exchanged and Procurement find it harder to replace you or negotiate with you.

 - Stand out.
 You have to stand out from completion by using your value winners – again, this makes it difficult for Procurement to change supplier.
 Here Sales and Marketing need to work together to clearly articulate and quantity your value proposal.

 - Understand your client’s value criteria.
 Price may be one criteria, but there will be other criteria which will often have equal or more weight, such as total cost of ownership, quality and reliability.
 Procurement will be scoring all these criteria.
 If you have asked the right questions, and understood or influenced their value criteria through your stakeholder meetings, you will be able to compete without giving as much away.